Wednesday, 28 July 2021

 });

-Here you can see i am setting locale variable in two languages english and french.
+Here you can see I am setting the locale variable in two languages: English and French.
+So requests changeLocale/en and changeLocale/fr will set the locale value.

-html code that will allow use to change language and hit above get request.
+HTML code that will allow us to change language and hit the above GET request.

 <li class="eborder-top">